php-arsenal/doctrine-odm-repository-service-compiler-pass/README.md

 # doctrine-odm-repository-service-compiler-pass

-Autoconfigure Doctrine ODM document repositories in Symfony as services.
+Autoconfigure Doctrine ODM document repositories in Symfony as services to make them injectable into classes without the need to declare them in `services.yaml`.

 `composer require php-arsenal/doctrine-odm-repository-service-compiler-pass`